opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 This document outlines how to deploy the Migration Assistant and execute an existing data migration using `reindex-from-snapshot` (RFS).
 It uses AWS for the sake of illustration.
 However, the steps can be modified for use with other cloud providers.

-Note that this does not include steps for deploying and capturing live traffic, which is necessary for a zero-downtime migration.
 {: .note}

 ## Prerequisites and assumptions